BrianRuizy/gatsby-minimal-portfolio/_data/projects/digit-recognition.md

     - ML
     - SVM
 ---
-AI supervised learning classification model to predict the value of handwritten digits image files.
+AI supervised learning classification model to predict the value of handwritten-digit images